-The VaR or Value at Risk is a way of measuring the risk of an investment which answers the questions how much might I lose, how likely is this and over what timespan.
+The VaR or Value at Risk is a way of measuring the risk of an investment which answers the questions how much you might lose, how likely it is, and over what timespan.

-In this chart you can see evolution of return of an investment.
+In this chart, you can see how return on an investment evolves over time.

-These return projections get then plotted on a distribution graph.
+These return projections are plotted on a distribution graph.

 95% VaR will be situated at the 95% percentile of the distribution graph.

-95% VaR works with a confidence interval of 95%, therefore the probability of not getting it right is 5%, in other words, 1 in every 20 times.
+95% VaR works with a confidence level of 95%.
+Therefore, the probability of not getting it right is 5%, or 1 in every 20 times.